syahrizaldev/syahrizaldev/README.md

 **A Web Designer and Developer** from Indonesia who specializes mostly in **Front-End Development**.
 I am very enthusiastic about **design and building interactive, dynamic, and fully responsive websites or web applications**.
 I focused on writing accessible **HTML5**, using modern **CSS3 (Including Sass)**, writing clean and reusable **JavaScript** code.

 I am also practicing some of popular Front-End User Interface (UI) Kits like **Bootstrap, Materialize, TailwindCSS, and UIKit** to help me in developing some of my works.
 Now, I'm currently attempted to increase my Web Development skills by learning and practicing some of powerful and useful technologies such as **NodeJS, ReactJS, VueJS, and MongoDB**.

+When I'm not coding, I like listening to music and watching some videos, or you will find me outdoor.
+I like being out in the open that's going for walks, cycling, or doing exercise while looking for some inspiration.

 ### GitHub Stats: